 Metromile

-Metromile is a pure pay-per-mile auto insurance company.
-Unlike Root, your rate is tied directly only to the miles you drive, as Metromile does not monitor driving behavior.
-There are two components to the monthly premium.
+Metromile, a division of Lemonade Insurance, is primarily a pay-per-mile auto insurance company.
+In all but a few of the states it serves, Metromile only collects data on how much you are driving.
+However, in Arizona, Illinois, Oregon and Virginia, the company also collects data on driving behavior like average speed and time of day.
+In those states where Metromile focuses purely on mileage and not driving behaviors, there are two components to the monthly premium.
 The base rate is quoted using traditional underwriting principles looking at driving history and other factors.
 The second component is tied directly to the number of miles you drive, which are measured by a company-provided device.
-Metromile is also unique from other low-mileage insurance companies in that the per mile rate applies to the first 250 miles each day.
+Metromile is also unique from other low-mileage insurance companies in that the per-mile rate applies to the first 250 miles each day, or 150 miles for New Jersey drivers.
 After that, the additional miles are free of charge.

 MileAuto